The Heart of Fiction: Character versus Plot

 The Character Questionnaire

 The heart of a character is internal conflict, which is woven into external conflict, which is woven into goals and theme and plot.
 Surprise: it’s all connected.
 We’ve said many times that a novel should be a house of cards—pull one card, and it all threatens to collapse.
 Why?
-Because it functions as a cohesive whole.
+Because everything functions as a cohesive whole.
 It has to.
 When it doesn’t, you’ve got a fractured, anecdotal mess on your hands with characters doing things that don’t make sense or fit with the narrative.

 Internal Conflict and a Weird Pair of Glasses